snwh/ubuntu-post-install/README.md

 Ubuntu Post Install Script
 ==========================

+Original Author: Sam Hewitt

 License: GPLv3

-Original source can be found at https://github.com/snwh/ubuntu-post-install.
+Original source can be found [here](https://github.com/snwh/ubuntu-post-install).

 You can get the latest version from the git repository: